-Chiang Mai is the largest city in northern Thailand, which used to be a capital of the Kingdom of Lanna during 1296-1768.
+One of the cities in Thailand which should never be missed is Chiang Mai, the largest city in northern part of the country, which used to be a capital of the Kingdom of Lanna during 1296-1768.
 The name meant “new city” and was called so when it became the new capital of the newly founded kingdom.

 After settling at the hostel, Caroline became our guide and showed us the city.
-Before moving to Li, she used to live here, so she knew all the spots and beautiful areas in town.
-The city is full of foreigners, western style restaurants, and temples; however, once you traveled in Thailand the temples rarely amuses you anymore.
+Before moving to Li, she used to live here, so she knew all the spots and beautiful areas of town.
+The town is full of foreigners, western style restaurants, and temples; however, once you traveled in Thailand the temples rarely amuses you anymore.
 Thus, there are still some worth visiting.

 Wat Phrathat Doi Suthep is the most famous temple on Doi Suthep hill and dates from 1383.
 Located 15 kilometers from the city, its accessible by songthaews from Chiang Mai University for 40 Baht.
 Once at the entrance, you can take either 309 steps to the temple or a rope-way.